nsrau/azure-docs.it-it/articles/data-catalog/data-catalog-what-is-data-catalog.md

 <properties
-   pageTitle="Che cos'è Azure Data Catalog? | Microsoft Azure" description="Questo articolo offre una panoramica di Microsoft Azure Data Catalog, incluse le funzionalità e i problemi per cui è stato progettato.
-Data Catalog offre funzionalità che consentono a tutti gli utenti, ad esempio analisti, data scientist e sviluppatori, di registrare le origini dati, di individuarle, di ottenere informazioni su di esse e di utilizzarle." services="data-catalog" documentationCenter="" authors="steelanddata"
+   pageTitle="What is Azure Data Catalog? | Microsoft Azure" description="This article provides an overview of Microsoft Azure Data Catalog, including its features and the problems it is designed to address.
+Data Catalog provides capabilities that enable any user – from analysts to data scientists to developers – to register, discover, understand, and consume data sources." services="data-catalog" documentationCenter="" authors="steelanddata"